-"They have some computers but colleges have very little money," she said adding that China is "so far behind in technology it is scary.
+"They have some computers but he colleges have very little money," she said adding that China is "so far behind in technology it is scary.
 My hope is to establish an exchange program between the WPC Institute of Technology in Mathematics and Dr. Wang.
-We are sending him reference materials on how the math Dr. Wang.
-We are sending him after the being transformed in America and hope to get him some software that is now being used in U.S. classrooms."
+We are sending him reference materials on how the math curriculum is being transformed in America and hope to get him some software that is now being used in ILLS classrooms."